tropy/docs/README.md

 # Tropy is in beta.

 This means that Tropy is not yet a stable piece of software.
-Please, please do NOT spend a lot of time and energy putting photos and notes into a Tropy project while it is in this first beta version.
-You will not be able to migrate your work to the next beta version \(coming this summer\).
-Save yourself time and frustration---wait a little while longer to use Tropy for your everyday research needs.
+Though we anticipate that from this point on, all projects will migrate as the software is updated, please use the beta with caution.
+Make backups of your project files \(which is good practice anyway\).
+And if you run into trouble, write to us on the [forums.](https://forums.tropy.org)

 # What is Tropy? {#tropy}